Ricky0708/iCat.Integration.Demo/README.md

 - JWT Bearer Authentication.
 - Policy Base Authorization.
 - UnitOfWork design mode is used for multiple database connection management.
-- Template and Localization enginee.
+- Template and Localization enginee, it can be used in multiple layer.
 - Distributed Cache Adapter.
 - Subsription and Publish adapter for RabbitMQ.